otmoic/docs/docs/user-guides/request/bridge.md

 ---
 sidebar_position: 1
 ---
-# Request tokens exchange in the way of Bridge
+# Request A Token exchange in the way of Bridge

 > Before you start, please make sure the tokens you want to transfer are already in your wallet.